FredJiang0324/PageANN/README.md

 ---

 ## Notes
-- For larger datasets, replace the paths accordingly, accept billion-scale datasets.
+- For larger datasets, replace the paths accordingly, support billion-scale datasets.
 - Some CLI flags are kept for binary compatibility; defaults above match the paper settings.